matnbaz/matnbaz/markdown/en/ABOUT.md

 # Future of Matnbaz

+We are planning to create solutions for Iranian open-source maintainers.
+The absence of services like Patreon and Open Collective is felt in the Iranian open-source community.
+We are planning to either somehow integrate them with Iranian Rial or create a similar platform.

+We also love to hold events related to the open-source, like hackathons and programming competitions.

-We have many plans for the future of Matnbaz, which you can see in the [roadmap](https://github.com/orgs/matnbaz/projects/1/) page.
+You can see some other things we're working on in the [roadmap](https://github.com/orgs/matnbaz/projects/1/) page.